About This Chapter

 37. What Is Buddhism? - Beliefs & History

 Buddhism is the fourth largest world religion with an estimated 350 million followers spanning the globe.
-It's long history has been impacted the leaders and cultures of various regions as it spread.
 Let's examine the history and beliefs of Buddhism as it grew to the large following it has today.